devvmh/ovos-PHAL-plugin-homeassistant/README.md

 `brightness_increment` - the amount to increment/decrement the brightness of a light when the brightness up/down commands are sent.
 The default value is 10 and represents a percentage, e.g. 10%.
 `search_confidence_threshold` - the confidence threshold for the search skill to use when searching for devices.
 The default value is 0.5, or 50%.
 Must be a value between 0 and 1.
+`assist_only` - whether to pull down only entities exposed to Assist.
+Default True.

 Sample config: